AldisiRana/GenRisk/docs/source/real_cases.rst

 Alkaline phosphatase
 **********************
-We ran association analysis on the samples with ALP measurements as phenotype(quantitative).
+We performed the analysis on the samples with ALP measurements as phenotype(quantitative).

 Association analysis
 ---------------------